8 Marketing promotions

 Figure 8.1: Relationship between ticket sales and salary

-There is some level of correlation between payroll and tickets sold.
-However, it isn’t clear that the size of the market impacts salary or sales.
-However, small markets tend to cluster near the bottom of the salary range, and large markets cluster near the top.
+There is clearly some level of correlation between payroll and tickets sold.
+However, it isn’t clear that the size of the market has any impact on salary or sales.
+Although it does appear that small markets tend to cluster near the bottom of salary and large markets cluster near the top.
 We could use a clustering algorithm on this data to see if that is true, but this is only for illustration.
-It also begs the question.
+It also begs a question.

-If you can reasonably estimate ticket sales using macro factors such as payroll and wins, what impact do your marketing efforts have?
+If you are able to make reasonable estimates as to ticket sales using macro factors such as payroll and wins, what impact do your marketing efforts actually have?

-This capability is a sticky point, but it is valid.
-You will never find a president or owner that liquidates their marketing department.
-Indeed they do a lot more than push tickets.
-The most crucial factor for many clubs is likely the investment in the team.
-This reliance on team payroll is more acute for baseball because of the number of games.
+This is a sticky point, but it is valid.
+The most important factor for many clubs is likely the investment in the team.
+This is more true for baseball because of the number of games.
 You are more exposed to perturbations in performance when you have more events.
-This is where the NFL has a significant advantage in parity (along with structural components related to salary floors and caps).
+This is where the NFL has a major advantage.

 There is also a lot of complexity in specific market conditions.
-Therefore, there are several questions that we can ask ourselves when focusing on ticket sales.
+There are a number of questions that we can ask ourselves when focusing on ticket sales.

-• How many single-game tickets were sold to individuals outside our database?
+- How many single game tickets were sold to individuals not in our database?

-• Is the turnstile higher during major promotions?
-How are F&B sales impacted?
+- Is turnstile higher during major promotions… How are F&B sales impacted?

-If there is reasonably good evidence that major promotions increase ticket sales, are the increased ticket sales an efficient use of marketing dollars?
+If there is reasonably good evidence that major promotions do increase ticket sales, are the increased ticket sales an efficient use of marketing dollars?
 Additionally, which type of major promotion is the most efficient?
 We’ll walk through an example of how to evaluate major promotions and then talk about measuring other forms of media exposure.
-This chapter may seem repetitive.
-We will analyze season data but in a slightly different way.
-Promotions will likely have small samples, putting us in a non-parametric world.
-This is a scary place where your favorite analytics tools may not work as intended.
+This chapter may seem a little repetitive.
+We are going to conduct an analysis of season data, but in a slightly different way.
+Promotions are likely to have small samples and that puts us in a non-parametric world.
+This is a scary place where your go-to tools may not work as they should.

 8.1 Measuring the impact of promotions